-As temperatures keep dropping, that means that the season’s first layer of thick, fishable ice isn’t far behind.
-For beginners, icefishing can be a daunting pursuit.
+As temperatures continue to drop everywhere, fishermen are gearing up to head out onto the ice.
+But for beginners, ice fishing can be a daunting pursuit.
 Since you don’t have the freedom and flexibility to motor from spot to spot, how do you know where to start on the ice?
-No need to fret, because the three expert icefishing anglers in this story have you covered.
+We asked three expert ice fishing anglers for their best tips for success.
 Combined, they have decades of hard-water experience behind them, and they can help you figure out not only where to fish and what tactics to use—but how to catch some of the biggest fish of your life.

 Minnesota-based guide Brian Brosdahl—known simply as “Bro” in many fishing circles—is a multi-species expert.
 Here, he shares his best tips and techniques on how to fish for slab crappies, monster pike, and beefy walleyes.